bwvdnbro/bwvdnbro.github.io/_posts/2019-02-15-running-a-development-environment-inside-a-docker-container.markdown

 *volume* is a shared folder (or a network location or even an actual volume like a USB drive) that exists on the host system, and that is *mounted* in the container as if it were a folder in the container file system.
-If the host system runs the same operatings system as the container, then the folder is simply shared; if the file systems on host and guest are different, some underlying conversions happen that can cause some overhead.
+If the host system runs the same operating system as the container, then the folder is simply shared; if the file systems on host and guest are different, some underlying conversions happen that can cause some overhead.
 Volumes can be mounted in various ways; I will only discuss the option I find the most user-friendly.

-Mounting a volume is pretty straigthforward, you just add an option to the `docker run` command:
+Mounting a volume is pretty straightforward, you just add an option to the `docker run` command:

 ```